ShouWenWang-Lab/shouwenwang-lab.github.io/research/index.md

   width="100%"
 %}

-We seek to systematically and quantitatively understand cell fate choice by integrating measurements across different modalities at single cells.
-We have established close collaboration with leading experts in the field to perform single-cell multi-omic lineage tracing, where we simultaneously measure lineage barcodes, transcriptome, DNA methylation, and chromatin accessibility in single cells.
-This provides us with the unique opportunity to systematically understand the relationship/regulation between different modalities, and how they collectively contribute to cell fate choice.
+As a team of computational and experimental biologists, we seek to systematically and quantitatively understand cell fate choice and tissue homeostasis by integrating measurements across different modalities at single cells.
+To do so, we carry out single-cell multi-omic lineage tracing, where we simultaneously measure lineage barcodes, transcriptome, DNA methylation, and chromatin accessibility in single cells.
+This provides us with the unique opportunity to systematically understand the relationship/regulation between different modalities, and how they collectively contribute to cell fate choice and tissue homeostasis.

  {%
   include figure.html